The provability logic of all provability predicates: The logic and its extensions

 Our proof is finished. \end{proof}

-Furthermore, from the proofs of Theorems \ref{Thm:complNR}, \ref{Thm:complNF}, and \ref{Thm:complNRF}, we obtain that the sets of all theorems of $\NR$, $\NF$, and $\NRF$ are primitive recursive.
-For example, to show that $A \in \MF$ is $\NF$-unprovable, it is sufficient to find a finite fragment $(W, \{\prec_B\}_{\Box B \in \Sub(A)}, \Vdash)$ of a $\Sub(A)$-transitive $\N$-model such that the cardinality of $W$ is smaller than $2^{2n}$ where $n$ is the number of subformulas of $A$.
-Thus, an primitive recursive algorithm that simultaneously searches for such finite structures and $\NF$-proofs determines whether each $A \in \MF$ is provable in $\NF$ or not primitive recursively.
-It is clear that this procudure is also applied to the logic $\N$.
+Furthermore, from our proofs of Fact \ref{Fact1} and Theorems \ref{Thm:complNR}, \ref{Thm:complNF}, and \ref{Thm:complNRF}, we obtain that the sets of all theorems of $\N$, $\NR$, $\NF$, and $\NRF$ are primitive recursive.
+For example, to show that $A \in \MF$ is $\NF$-unprovable, it is sufficient to find a finite fragment $(W, \{\prec_B\}_{\Box B \in \Sub(A)}, \Vdash)$ of a $\Sub(A)$-transitive $\N$-model in which $A$ is false such that the cardinality of $W$ is smaller than $2^{2n}$ where $n$ is the number of subformulas of $A$.
+Thus, a primitive recursive algorithm that searches for such finite structures determines whether each $A \in \MF$ is provable in $\NF$ or not.